Francis Xavier: In India

 Xavier soon learned that along the Pearl Fishery Coast, which extends from Cape Comorin on the southern tip of India to the island of Mannar, off Ceylon (Sri Lanka), there was a Jāti of people called Paravas.
 Many of them had been baptised ten years before, merely to please the Portuguese who had helped them against the Moors, but remained uninstructed in the faith.
 Accompanied by several native clerics from the seminary at Goa, he set sail for Cape Comorin in October 1542.

-He taught those who had already been baptised and preached to those who weren't.
+He taught those who had already been baptised and preached to those who were not.
 His efforts with the high-caste Brahmins remained unavailing.
 The Brahmin and Muslim authorities in Travancore opposed Xavier with violence; time and again his hut was burned down over his head, and once he saved his life only by hiding among the branches of a large tree.

 He devoted almost three years to the work of preaching to the people of southern India and Ceylon, converting many.
 He built nearly 40 churches along the coast, including St. Stephen's Church, Kombuthurai, mentioned in his letters dated 1544.

 During this time, he visited the tomb of Thomas the Apostle in Mylapore, now part of Madras/Chennai then in Portuguese India.
 He set his sights eastward in 1545 and planned a missionary journey to Makassar on the island of Celebes, today's Indonesia.

 As the first Jesuit in India, Francis had difficulty achieving much success in his missionary trips.
 His successors, such as Roberto de Nobili, Matteo Ricci, and Constanzo Beschi, attempted to convert the noblemen first as a means to influence more people, while Francis had initially interacted most with the lower classes.
 Later in Japan, Francis changed tack by paying tribute to the Emperor and seeking an audience with him.